Bergen, Norway

 What are the schools in Bergen like?

 "Bergen is home to a number of excellent international and bilingual schools.
 The International School of Bergen (ISB) is a private, non-profit school offering an international curriculum for students from pre-school to grade 12.
 ISB is accredited by the Council of International Schools and the New England Association of Schools and Colleges.
 The school offers a rigorous academic program, with a focus on developing global citizens.
 Bergen International School (BIS) is a private, non-profit school offering an international curriculum for students from pre-school to grade 12.
 BIS is accredited by the Council of International Schools and the New England Association of Schools and Colleges.
 The school offers a comprehensive academic program, with a focus on developing global citizens.
 Bergen Bilingual School (BBS) is a private, non-profit school offering a bilingual curriculum for students from pre-school to grade 12.
 BBS is accredited by the Council of International Schools and the New England Association of Schools and Colleges.
 The school offers a comprehensive academic program, with a focus on developing bilingual citizens.
 Bergen International School of the Arts (BISA) is a private, non-profit school offering an international curriculum for students from pre-school to grade 12.
 BISA is accredited by the Council of International Schools and the New England Association of Schools and Colleges.
-The school offers a comprehensive academic program, with a focus on developing creative and artistic citizens," wrote an expat with kids at in Bergen.
+The school offers a comprehensive academic program, with a focus on developing creative and artistic citizens," said one parent with children at in Bergen.

 What are the pros and cons of living in Bergen?